FYP-Aerial-Manipulator/Areal-Manipulator/Source Code/Vision System Code/README.md

    - Achieve accurate object detection based on color, size, and distance.

 2. **Distance Measurement:**
-   - Measure the distance between the detected object and the Raspberry Pi camera.
+   - Measure the distance between the detected object (known object) and the Raspberry Pi camera.

 3. **Width Calculation:**
-   - Determine the width of the detected object.
+   - Measure the width of the detected object (known object).

 4. **Focal Length Calculation:**
    - Calculate the focal length of the camera using the formula: `F = (P X D) / W`, where: